0xPolygon/polygon-edge-docs/docs/concepts/ethereum-state.md

   transactions included in the block.
 It is a way to limit the number of transactions in a block
 * **gasUsed** - Sum of the gas cost of each transaction in the block
 * **timestamp** - Unix timestamp when the block was created.
-Note that due to the decentralized nature of Ethereum, we can't trust in this value (specially when implementing smart contracts that have time related business logic)
+Note that due to the decentralized nature of Ethereum, we can't trust in this value (especially when implementing smart contracts that have time-related business logic)
 * **extraData** - Arbitrary byte array that can contain anything.
 When a miner is creating the block, it can choose to add anything in this field
 * **mixHash** - Hash used to verify that a block has been mined properly (if you want to really understand this, read